Nextiva / Blog / Customer Experience

 • Incentives for participation: Customers are less likely to take the time to answer surveys if they’re not getting anything out of it.
 However, offering small rewards, such as discount codes or gift cards, can encourage customers to complete surveys and provide their feedback.
 A simple incentive can go a long way to increasing your response rate.

-What It Takes to Build Strong Contact Center Workflows
+How To Build Strong Contact Center Workflows

 Workflows don’t create themselves.
 Building a strong workflow requires thought, investment, and the right technology.